Health and Safety Awareness

 Why do so many staff see health and safety as red tape?

 Because they have never been given a genuine explanation of why the requirements exist.
 When health and safety training focuses on rules rather than reasoning, compliance becomes grudging at best.
 This course addresses that directly.
 Once staff understand the actual consequences of poor practice, including injury, illness, enforcement action, and personal liability, their attitude changes.
-That shift in understanding is the whole point of this course.
+That shift in understanding is the whole point of this course, and it is the difference between a team that follows procedures only when someone is watching and one that follows them because they understand why it matters.
+We see it happen consistently across Greater Manchester, the wider North West, and nationally.

 Does this include risk assessment training?

 It includes a practical introduction to risk assessment, covering the five-step process, suitable and sufficient assessment, and the hierarchy of control measures.
-For teams with specific responsibility for carrying out and documenting risk assessments, our Risk Assessment Training course covers this in greater depth.
+For teams with specific responsibility for carrying out and documenting risk assessments, our Risk Assessing course covers this in greater depth.

-Can the course be tailored to our workplace?
+Can this training be tailored to recent incidents in our organisation?

 Related Courses